kteague/emberpd/README.md

 # Emberpd

-This is the Ember.js powered front end to the Passport Date site.
+This is the Ember.js powered front end to the Passport Date application.

+You will need pyramidpd to run the JSON API for the back end.

 ## Prerequisites